ibm-cloud-docs/power-iaas/Network-security-group.md

 2. Click **Workspaces** in the navigation panel.
 The Workspaces page is displayed with a list of existing workspaces.

 3. Select the workspace on which you want to enable or disable the NSG feature.
-The "Workspace details" panel is displayed.
+The Workspace details panel is displayed.

 4. Set the **Network security groups** switch to **Enabled** or **Disabled**.